liyu95/DLBI/README.md

 And real1.tif, real2.tif and real3.tif are the corresponding original high-density fluorecent images.

 Please note that the real datasets real1.tif, real2.tif and real3.tif are distributed under providing of Professor Xu and Professor Zhang (http://ear.ict.ac.cn/?page_id=207).
-People who what to use them alone should also cite the paper "Rational design of true monomeric and bright photoactivatable fluorescent proteins".
+Readers who want to use them alone should also cite the paper "Rational design of true monomeric and bright photoactivatable fluorescent proteins".